-Moreover, the non take-up rate for this new rent allowance as observed in 2017 and early 2018, despite decreasing rapidly, still appears to be rather high, out of beneficiaries of the guaranteed minimum income scheme who are informed on a more systematic basis and may still benefit from the former system.
-Therefore, we choose to implement the new system for the beneficiaries of the guaranteed minimum income exclusively, maintain the former system in EUROMOD in 2016, 2017 and 2018, compute the new one and simply add to benefits at large the difference between the two amounts, provided that there is a positive difference (otherwise maintaining the former level of support).
-Based on the evolution of the take up of this benefit, the situation will be re-evaluated the next year.
+Moreover, the non take-up for this new rent allowance as observed in April 2016 appears to be very low, out of beneficiaries of the guaranteed minimum income scheme who are informed on a more systematic basis and may still benefit from the former system.
+Therefore, we choose to implement the new system for the beneficiaries of the guaranteed minimum income exclusively, maintain the former system in EUROMOD in 2016 and 2017, compute the new one and simply add to benefits at large the difference between the two amounts, provided that there is a positive difference (otherwise maintaining the former level of support).